 A web-based practice management solution is one that you access from a web browser.
 Unlike traditional (non-cloud-based) software there is no software to install.
 The software publisher periodically will provide updates and new features that also don’t require installation.
 All of the storage and processing happens on the provider’s computer systems.
 Web-based practice management applications are relatively new, tend to be simple, light-weight and favor ease-of-use over robust functionality.

-Popular web-based legal practice management applications and their respective publishers include:
+Popular web-based legal practice management applications include: